 - Serve in leadership roles

-- Serve on a financial statement audit team
+- Serve on an internal audit team

 In past projects, students have had the opportunity to